JeanMartens/classification-computer-vision-baseline/README.md

 # Baseline
-My deep learning baseline using accelerate for parralel computing.
+My deep learning baseline using accelerate for parallel computing.

 This is a CV multi-classification baseline for optimal adaptability.